Half Magic (film)

-Half Magic is a 2018 American comedy film written and directed by Heather Graham.
+Half Magic is a 2018 American comedy film written and directed by Heather Graham in her directorial debut.
 The film stars Graham, Angela Kinsey, Stephanie Beatriz, Thomas Lennon, Luke Arnold, Jason Lewis, Alex Beh, Michael Aronov, Molly Shannon, Rhea Perlman and Chris D'Elia.
 The film was released in theaters and through video on demand on February 23, 2018, by Momentum Pictures.

 Plot

 Three women meet each other at a “Divine Feminine" workshop.
 Honey is a screenwriter who has a casual relationship with Peter, an arrogant action film star who makes misogynistic comments.
 Eva, a dress designer, is a divorcée whose ex-husband left her for a college student.
 Free-spirited Candy is in a relationship with Daniel, a TED Talks enthusiast who refuses to be exclusive with her.
 The three women bond over their shared frustrations and make a pact to date “good guys only” and improve their love lives.